 Finally apply a tiny bit of lube to exposed springs in the brakes (not the brake pad itself!) and any cables near the housing where they move around.

-If anything else is squeaking apply a small amount of lube, work it in by moving the part around and wipe away any excess.
+If anything else is squeaking use grease, work it in by moving the part around and wipe away any excess.

 Common mistakes, further tips and discussion